JdeH/Eden/README.md

 ==============

 The code of the Eden project is hosted by GitHub.
-The plan is to involve more developers as soon as possible.
+The plan is to involve more developers as soon as the Kivy version is well underway.
 Completing the TkInter version e.g. would be great...
-Coding for Eden requires solid mastery of the Node/Link/View concepts, including rollback and cyclic dependencies.
+Coding for Eden requires thorough understanding of the Node/Link/View concepts, including rollback and cyclic dependencies.
 The essence is in the Node library module.
 Although it is a small, extensively commented module, it is quite hard grab the nifty details.
 A very concise description is what I'll have to come up with...